-Quinoa, in addition to being a good source of plant protein (it contains all eight essential amino acids), is rich in vitamin E, iron and magnesium.
+Quinoa, in addition to being a good source of plant protein (it contains all nine essential amino acids), is rich in vitamin E, iron and magnesium.

 3/4 cup quinoa